bruceravel/demeter/documentation/Athena/analysis/lcf.rst

 edge of the unknown.
 The purpose of this offset is to accommodate any variations in how the normalization is performed on the various spectra.
-To turn on the linear offset in the fit just click on the button labeled :quoted:`Add a linear term after e0?`
+To turn on the linear offset in the fit just click on the button labeled :guilabel:`Add a linear term after e0?`

 ..
 CAUTION::
    For best results, you should do a good job of aligning and